LastationVRChat/Lastation-Player-Tracker/README.md

 This is much like a **Framework** in that more plug-ins and add-ons will be made and added over time.
 ### Why make a new tracker and not use an existing one?
 Originally, We used an existing `Collider` and `Event` based tracking solution.
 However, this was prone to failure in many regards primarily because it was unreliable and would make many tracking mistakes when it came to certain events or edge cases, using colliders was a bit of a pain for Raycast guns at times.
 So we decided it was better to design this system that uses `Transforms` as probes that check the closest probe to each player and assign them to the room of that probe.
-# Adding the prefab to your Scene
-DisBridge's prefab is in your Hierarchy's Context menu.
-<br>What that means is you add them into your Scene as you would any other object.
-<br>When you right click to add a new object into your scene, you should see a new option at the bottom on your menu for UdonVR.
-(That menu is called a Context menu)
-<br>Going into that option, you should see a section for DisBridge.
-<br>Clicking on the option for DisBridge under that adds the prefab to your scene.
-<br>Just to clarify, the Context Menu path for the prefab is `UdonVR/DisBridge/DisBridge`

 # Setting up the Prefab
 If you are using the free version of DisBridge, you can skip to `Parts of a RoleContainer` below for setup, as you wont have a JSON to import and will need to do a manual setup.